ktaylor63/southeast/site/content/about/leadership.md

 Bill’s  wife is a special education teacher, and together they have 3 very cool sons.
 His background and love of the outdoors came from his childhood of working for his dad, the foreman, on several ranches in Wyoming, California, and New Mexico.
 Bill earned a Bachelors and Masters Degree in Biology from Eastern New Mexico University and a PhD from Mississippi State University.
 His FWS career has been in Migratory Birds, serving as the Science Coordinator and eventually the Coordinator of the Lower Mississippi Valley Joint Venture partnership.
 Much of his work experiences have centered on leadership, relationship building, and leveraging technical expertise in landscape assessment, ecosystem modeling, and monitoring for waterfowl and landbirds.

-## Leopoldo "Leo" Miranda, Assistant Regional Director, Ecological Services

-{{< figure class="photo-right" src="/images/pages/leo-miranda-bio.jpg" alt="Portrait shot of a man in the woods with a cammo backpack and orange hunting sweatshirt." caption="Leo Miranda." >}}

-Leopoldo (Leo) Miranda is the Assistant Regional Director of Ecological Services for the U.S. Fish and Wildlife Service-Southeast Region.
-Prior to his current position, he has worked as a marine biologist in Puerto Rico, a private lands program coordinator in Washington D.C., and Supervisor of the Chesapeake Bay Office in Annapolis, Maryland.
-Leo has received multiple recognitions including a Service to America Medal Finalist for his innovative approaches to developing conservation partnerships.
-He is an avid hunter and fisherman, loving the outdoors and habitat management.

-Leo received his Bachelor’s Degree in Marine Biology from the University of Puerto Rico and a Master’s Degree in Zoology from North Carolina State University.
-He lives in Georgia with his wife Jessica, his son Pablo and four 4-legged family members, named Venus, Bromelia, Tanna and Rex.

 ## David Viker, Regional Chief, National Wildlife Refuge System

 {{< figure class="photo-right" src="/images/pages/david-viker.jpg" alt="Portrait shot of a man wearing a blue U.S. Fish and Wildlife Service polo shirt." caption="David Viker.
 Photo by USFWS." >}}